Injectable Antibiotics for Cats: Pros and Cons

 - Prior to agreeing to give your cat an antibiotic shot, ask about what the injection is labeled to treat.
 For example, Convenia is formulated to treat bacterial skin infections, but a veterinarian might prescribe it for other problems.
 Having an understanding of the condition that your pet has been diagnosed with can help you make a more informed decision regarding the path you want to take to treat your companion.

-If you decide that you don’t want your cat to get an antibiotic injection, be upfront by letting your veterinarian know how you feel.
+- If you decide that you don’t want your cat to get an antibiotic injection, be upfront by letting your veterinarian know how you feel.
+It is your decision after all, and your loving pet.
 You might even ask that a note be made in your cat’s file so that anyone on the staff who looks after or treats your companion will be aware of your decision.

 More by Lisa Selvaggio